 Don’t Lose Patience

 The most important aspect that leads to the delay in effects of edibles is its absorption process.
 When you smoke, the cannabinoids directly enter the bloodstream through the lungs in a matter of seconds.
-But in the case of cannabis infused brownie or gummies, they have to pass through the digestive system.
-This includes your stomach, liver and small intestines.
+But in the case of cannabis-infused brownies or gummies, they have to pass through the digestive system.
+This includes your stomach, liver, and small intestines.
 It is only when it passes through each of these organs that cannabinoids are available for absorption.
 This is what delays the onset time.

 However, the same process can also create 11-hydroxy-THC which is a much potent type of THC.
 This is why the results with edibles can be much stronger than smoking.
 So it is advised to wait for 30 minutes to 4 hours after a dose before having another bite of the edibles.

 It is a well established fact that cannabis works by altering brain communications.
 It is in fact how it deliveries an array of effects such as appetite regulation and pain relief.
 This is also why it is called a psychoactive drug.
 But among these benefits is also a list of side effects.
 It includes loss of perception, decrease in proper functioning of reflexes, fatigue and overall intoxicated feeling.

 To counter such situations, consume edibles in a safe place like your home and around trustworthy people.
 Also, knowing that edibles can be more potent, it is important to act responsibly to avoid hazards.
 Avoid doing activities that involve attention or reflexes like driving.
 This is to ensure your safety as well as that of others.
 It is imperative that you be responsible especially if you’re using edibles for the first time.